 Comparisons between datasets were limited to those years with matching data.
 Indices of seed production (cone counts) in Sweden were standardized (setting the mean to 1 and dividing by the standard deviation).
 This allowed the two datasets (1910-1953 and 1954-2020) to be combined.
-For the 1910-1953 data, synchrony in seeding between the five regions of Sweden was examined using Spearman rank correlations.
+For the 1910-1953 data, synchrony in seeding between the five regions of Sweden was ditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons Licens examined using Spearman rank correlations.
 In addition, synchrony between the conifers among regions was examined.
 Pearson correlation analyses were used to test for relationships between seed production of Norway Spruce and Scots Pine within and between Sweden and Finland.
 Autocorrelations tested for regular periodicity in seeding.